rmrking8d/Scientific-Computing-with-Python-Projects/README.md

 # Scientific-Computing-with-Python-Projects
-Project done for the Scientific Computing with Python freeCodeCamp course
+Projects done for the Scientific Computing with Python freeCodeCamp course